 In 2016 we started building Awex, an IPv6-only service.
 Since it was being built from scratch, we began shipping automation from day 0.
-As soon as we noticed the good impact on automation, we started building new data centers using Cumulus Linux, automating them with Ansible, deploying the changes using Jenkins.
+As soon as we noticed a good impact on automation, we started building new data centers using Cumulus Linux, automating them with Ansible, and deploying the changes using Jenkins.

 The simplified workflow was: